• Skip to main content

 One thing is certain: the sport is undergoing a period of transition, and we can expect many changes in the coming years.
 Whether Notre Dame will join a conference remains to be seen.
 Winning the Orange Bowl would strengthen their position as an independent team.

-Category: NewsTag: CFB Playoffs, CFP, College Football, conference championship, James Franklin, Marcus Freeman, Notre Dame Fighting Irish, Orange Bowl, Penn State Nittany Lions
+Category: NewsTag: CFB Playoffs, CFP, James Franklin, Marcus Freeman, Notre Dame Fighting Irish, Orange Bowl, Penn State Nittany Lions

 FacebookTweetPin